 Atkins & Hoyle is the only davit manufacturer that has designed way to take the load off your rail and transfer it on to the base.
 This is accomplished by an independent compression strut that is free to rotate with the rest of the davit.
 By avoiding a fixed welded strut, our design is the only that truly transfers the weight towards the base, eliminating 40% more horizontal torque.
 No other davit system on the market uses a compression strut in the independent way that we do.

 We believe in providing the highest lifting ratio for our davits.
-All of our rail mounted davits have a 6:1 block and pulley system, our 300 lb. fixed model 2000 has 7:1 and our 750 lb. model 5000 has a 12:1 system plus a 6.8:1 winch.
+All of davits have a MINIMUM 6:1 block and pulley system, most come standard with a 7:1 purchase.
+Our 750 lb.
+Model 5000 has a 12:1 system plus a 6.8:1 winch.
 All of these purchase systems are designed to give a maximum 30 lb. pull on the rope.
 This provides 100% safety advantage while other manufactures provide optional block systems that exceed the tolerance of their davit systems.
 This ensures that you have to expend the least amount energy as possible to secure your tender.

 Atkins & Hoyle davits are fully adjustable, allowing you get the most reach that is possible with a davit system.
 This is accomplished with our innovative spline casting that locks our modular units after a one time adjustment, thus allowing you to tailor suit the height and reach for your particular boat.
 Our 1900 model can also have added length to the tubes if you require even more reach, up to 12 inches.
 Our systems also have the ability to hold the davit away from the rail or transom to give the maximum reach that you need.

 There is no rail on my transom; can I still mount rotating davits?